Confessions of a cluttering packrat, part 2

 When an object is expected, we don’t really perceive it as separate from the environment.
 One of my friends sums this up as, “Once something has been left somewhere that it doesn’t belong for a couple of days, it becomes invisible to my husband.”
 I’ve done it zillions of times.
 For example, I come home from a Christmas gathering with friends with several gifts.
 Some of the gifts are books or other objects where I already have an idea of where it belongs, so I put them into spots on existing shelves or in a cabinet or whatever.
 But then there is the cool little toy or gadget someone gave me.
 I wind up leaving it on on end table or on a spot on a shelf in front of things which belong there, with the sincere intention to figure out later where it belongs… and then it just sits there.
 I never get around to figuring out where it should go (or whether maybe I should pass it on to someone else).
 It sits there for weeks or months, until some time when it is in the way.
 I’ll then pick it up, wonder briefly why it is there, of all places, and then, most likely, set it down in another place it doesn’t belong, where the whole process starts over.

 It’s not that I don’t understand the importance of things having a place.
 Nor that I don’t realize that there is a cost to storing all this stuff I don’t actually need or use.
-Nor am I ignorant of just how much energy and time I waste looking from things when I can’t remember where they were left.
+Nor am I ignorant of just how much energy and time I waste looking for things when I can’t remember where they were left.
 It’s that dealing with it right that moment isn’t a priority, and once the object, whatever it is, has entered the category of being invisible, it never occurs to me to do anything about it when it isn’t actively hindering something.

 I don’t have a solution to this.
 It’s a long hard fight that I have been waging with myself for years.
 I have reached a point in this move where I’m irritated enough at myself over this, that anything that I feel the slightest hesitation about whether we need it is being chucked into the nearest “get rid of it” box.
 I’ve felt an enormous sense of relief every time I’ve carried another load of things to Value Village.
 But I know how this works.
 I know that while I may be better at it for the next few months, the old behaviors will start creeping in.